Overall Objective – To develop the pedagogical approaches in PE lessons

-At Stone St. Mary’s we have an on-going ambition to deliver an inspiring and creative curriculum which enriches children's knowledge, skills and enthusiasm.
-We apply this to our PE curriculum by seeking to ensure that ALL pupils leave Stone St Mary’s physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy, active lifestyle and lifelong participation in physical activity and sport.
-While they are at the school they will have access to many opportunities to find their sport and represent their school in a wide range of competitions and after school clubs.
+At Stone St Mary’s C.E.
+Primary School, our children partake in an inspiring and creative curriculum in all subjects, allowing them to develop knowledge, skills, and enthusiasm.
+This is applied to our PE curriculum to ensure that all our children leave Stone St Mary’s physically educated along with the knowledge, skills, and motivation needed to equip them for a healthy, active lifestyle and participation in physical activity and sport.
+Our children have many opportunities to find their sport and represent our school in a wide range of competitions, opportunities and after school clubs.
 Our vision and values within our school are linked to our overall teaching of PE, ensuring collaboration, perseverance in a caring environment where knowledge and skills can grow.

 Below are our expectations for the end of each key stage: